Find Affordable College Courses

 Lawrenceville, GA

-Georgia Gwinnett College came in at #8 in this year’s edition of the Most Popular Psychology Bachelor’s Degree Schools in Georgia ranking.
-Located in the suburb of Lawrenceville, Georgia Gwinnett College is a public college with a fairly large student population.
+Georgia Gwinnett College did quite well in this year’s ranking of the most popular places for psychology students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the large suburb of Lawrenceville, Georgia Gwinnett College is a public college with a large student population.

 About 85% of the students majoring in psychology at the school are women while 15% are male.